kami-blue/website/index.md

 ### A Minecraft 1.12.2 utility mod for anarchy servers

-This is an open source project written primarily by 086, l1ving and iBuyMountainDew.
+This was open source project written primarily by 086, l1ving and iBuyMountainDew.
 It has many useful combat and general utilities to assist the player.

-### 2021/04/20 This project is now archived indefinitely.
+### 2021/04/21 This project is now archived indefinitely.

 ## Images